erica-prog/hilton_website/_projects/2022-05-04-Airbnb-House-Prices.md

 </div>

-- ``host_total_listings_count``: number of listings owned and operated by a single host.
+* ``host_total_listings_count``: number of listings owned and operated by a single host.
 This shows how experienced the host is when setting prices.
 Therefore, it will be a strong comparison when predicting prices for certain situations.
-- ``neighbourhood_cleansed_Cat``: this is where the location becomes important in predicting prices.
+* ``neighbourhood_cleansed_Cat``: this is where the location becomes important in predicting prices.
 For example, if the neighbourhood is in demand, then raise the prices and if the neighbourhood is in less demand, then lower prices.
 This was encoded into ordinal values.
-- ``room_type_Cat``: If the room offers an en-suite bathroom or a private balcony, it will help the rental property to stand out and this will affect the price.
+* ``room_type_Cat``: If the room offers an en-suite bathroom or a private balcony, it will help the rental property to stand out and this will affect the price.
 This was encoded into ordinal values.

 This multiple regression provides these  results:
-- intercept: 155
+* Intercept: 155
-- Coefficient: 0.07 for the ``host_total_listing_counts``, 1.15 for the ``neighbourhood_cleansed_Cat``, and -51.002 for ``room_type_Cat``.
+* Coefficient: 0.07 for the ``host_total_listing_counts``, 1.15 for the ``neighbourhood_cleansed_Cat``, and -51.002 for ``room_type_Cat``.

 3. KKN(K-Nearest Neighbours) Regression